 Stephanie Chew was advised by Dr. Robert Dyer in UD's Dept. of Animal and Food Sciences.

-Project: Elevated Pro-inflammatory Cytokines and Metalloprotease Gene Transcription in Early and Late Bovine Soil Ulceration
+Project: Elevated Pro-inflammatory Cytokines and Metalloprotease Gene Transcription in Early and Late Bovine Sole Ulceration

 Connie Gatlin was advised by Dr. Judith Hough-Goldstein in UD's Dept. of Entomology and Wildlife Ecology.
 School: Lincoln University / Major: entomology with a minor in psychology